 If so, please contact the local study team.

-Enroll in the AI-Mind study
+Enrollment in the AI-Mind study

-Visit our clinical site 4 times over the next 2 years
+Visits to our clinical site 4 times over the next 2 years

 What the visit would involve?